digital-asset/docs.daml.com/docs/3.1/docs/daml-finance/packages/implementations/changelogs/daml-finance-util.rst

 Version 4.0.0
 *************

 - Update of SDK version and dependencies.
-LF protocol update.
+LF protocol update to support SCU.

-- Only release a Semaphore lock if the provided context is recognized (patch).
+- Only release a Semaphore lock if the provided context is recognized.

 Daml.Finance.Util
 =================